baoisnotruski/tech-for-non-techies/index.md

 [Ubuntu commands I use](#ubuntu-terminal-commands-for-writers)

+# What is a browser?

+I used to think I know what a browser was.
+Until I started running Selenium in a headless state.

+## Headless state = When your browser does things but you don't see it

+Headless state is when a browser accesses a page, comments on posts, and do everything that you could do on Google Chrome (or Safari, or Firefox) without the browser appearing on your screen.

+## So TIL:

+A browser is not just the thing that you see on your screen: it's the physical manifestation of it.

+A browser is the thing that brings stuff to your computer and turns it into something that you can see or hear or both.

+Hint: Initiate existential crisis.

+There's more to life than meets the eye?
+No one told me.
+I have to remodel my world:

+This is a simplified diagram.
+If I were to write everything, it will have to include the network, Javascript interpreter, UI backend, optic receptors, neural transmitters, and, um.. brain?

+Thanks for reading.

 # RFID is bad design

 Some people might tell you not to get vaccinated because the government will use that as an opportunity to plant microchips under your skin.